 Indian Child Welfare Act (ICWA)

-INDIAN CHILD WELFARE ACT IN CALIFORNIA
+INDIAN CHILD WELFARE ACT

 In 1978, Congress passed the Indian Child Welfare Act (Public Law 95-608, November 8, 1978)

 - to protect the best interests of Indian children,

 - to promote the stability and security of Indian tribes and families by the establishment of minimum federal standards for the removal of Indian children from their families, and the placement of such children in foster or adoptive homes which will reflect the unique values of Indian culture, and